-This is more impressive when you see the actual size that color film cameras were during this time period.
+This is more impressive when you see the actual size that color film cameras during this time period.
 They were absolutely enormous, bigger than a man standing.
 To move the camera in and around the small stage space, many of the set pieces were set on casters and rolled about to keep out of the way of the camera.
-Some of the actors were noted in saying that they worried everytime they sat down, that there might not be a chair for them to fall into.
+Some of the actors were noted saying that they worried every time they sat down, that there might not be a chair for them to fall into.
 Another achievement of the film is in terms of lighting.
 The apartment that the entire film is set in has several large windows overlooking the city.
 As the movie is more or less uninterrupted from start to finish we see the lighting change as the sun begins to set and night falls.
 It is a testament to this achievement that upon first viewing you don’t really notice the effect.
 Yet, the filmmakers took great pains to get it to look realistic, staging numerous re-stock for the final few scenes.

-Though the technical achievements are quite wonderful, it is a shame that they have overshadowed what it really a very good bit of suspense.
+Though the technical achievements are quite wonderful, it is a shame that they have overshadowed what is really a very good bit of suspense.
 It seems the two high society murderers have planned a dinner party just after the murder.
 They store the corpse in a wood box that is featured prominently in the midst of the dinner.
-This creates an excellent mix of suspense and the macabre.
-Throughout the party the murderers become more unraveled even as they are enjoying their little game.
+This creates an excellent mix of suspense and macabre.
+Throughout the party, the murderers become more unraveled even as they are enjoying their little game.

 Alfred Hitchock manages a triumph of technical brilliance and suspense in Rope.
-It's influence in the technical realm of cinema far outshines any effect the story has on future movies.
-This is a shame, for the story being told is one of suspense, macabre and excitement.
+Its influence in the technical realm of cinema far outshines any effect the story has on future movies.
+This is a shame, for the story being told is one of suspense, macabre, and excitement.